 resolution and diffraction intensities.
 Crystal annealing, where the

 temperature of the frozen crystal is either raised to just above the

 freezing point of the cryoprotectant, or by several degrees but

 without thawing, is a method which have been used successfully to

 improve the diffraction quality of some flash-cooled crystals.

-"credit card" method).
-We have incorporated two methods for crystal
+We have implemented one methods for crystal annealing into

 the need to enter the hutch.

 In Flow Control annealing, the cold stream can be temporarily stopped for a certain length of time